dakimura/bot/README.md

 ```

 ### Don't we use Docker?
 Actually, we should use Docker.
 But it's time-consuming to register the docker image to Google Container Registry and
 configure the permission to pull the image from the GCE instance, so we think it as a nice-to-have but not must-have thing.

 Also, because we are using a tiny([e2-micro](https://cloud.google.com/compute/vm-instance-pricing?hl=ja#e2_sharedcore_machine_types)) instance,
-so we should not use much resource to the Docker daemon.
+so we cannot use much resource to the Docker daemon.

+But, again, we should use Docker ideally.

 ### Don't we register the bot as a systemctl service?
 For simplicity, we didn't explain how to do it.